AnthonySuper/hardwater/README.md

 - 4-byte header of "NMHW" in ASCII
 - 8 bits indicating the current version of the protocol (currently `00000001`).
-- 32 bits indicating the length of the encrypted Ion key
+- 8 bits indicating the length of the encrypted Ion key in bytes
 - The encrypted Ion Key
+- 64 bits indicating the file size when unencrypted
 - SHA256 Hash of the source file when unencrypted
 - 32 bits indicating the length of the Ion's path when encrypted with the Ion key
 - The path, encoded as UTF-8 and encrypted with the Ion key